|

 Figwit was bidding the roc farewell.
 "Good night, hiril

-velui," he cried, as the great bird rose up into the night
+velui," he cried, as the great bird rose up into the

-find her."
+"Where She cannot find her."

-"Who is she?" asked Valandil.
-"And why does she
+"Who is She?" asked Valandil.
+"And why

-want us?"
+does she want us?"

 "She does not want us," said Wilawen.
-"It was
+"It

-your friend, Figwit, who brought us here."
+was your friend, Figwit, who brought us here."

 Valandil turned to her in surprise.